Everyone needs a great, easy chicken cordon bleu recipe like this one. The chicken is juicy, and the bread crumb is delicious.

 - Top each ham slice with about 1/4 cup shredded cheese.
 If your ham slices are too small, shingle two ham slices on top of each other to create a larger slice and roll the cheese up in that.
 Roll tightly and set aside.
 Pat the chicken dry with paper towels.
 Following the pictures below, cut a pocket in the thickest part of the chicken breast and stuff each pocket with 2 ham/cheese rolls.
 Pull the top flap of chicken over the rolls and press to seal (you can use a toothpick to gently secure the pocket edge, if you like).
 Season both sides of the chicken with salt and pepper.
 Refrigerate the stuffed chicken, covered, for at least 20 minutes.

 - In another shallow dish or pie plate, beat the eggs and mustard.
-Place the flour in a third shallow dish.
+Place the flour in a final shallow dish.
 Remove the chicken from the refrigerator.
 Working with one stuffed chicken breast at a time, coat the chicken lightly with flour and then dip in the egg mixture, covering both sides.
 Dredge the chicken in the toasted bread crumbs, pressing lightly to help the crumbs stick to the chicken.
 (The breaded chicken can be refrigerated covered for up to 1 day.)

 Recipe Source: slightly adapted from Cook’s Country April/May 2010

 Cut into the thickest part of the chicken breast to make a deep pocket.
 Be careful not to cut to far over to the edge that needs to stay intact.
 The opening of the pocket should be three to four inches.